 Marinate Chicken

 - Cut the chicken thigh in 1 inch pieces and place in a bowl.
-Mince 2 garlic cloves, ½ tablespoon ginger and slice 1 green onion.
+Mince 3 (2 for chicken marinade and 1 for stir-fry) garlic cloves and 1 tablespoon ginger (save half for the stir-fry).

 - Prepare the sauce before stir frying.
-Mix ½ tablespoon sugar, ½ tablespoon soy sauce, ½ tablespoon oyster sauce, pinch of salt, ½ tablespoon corn starch, and ¼ cup water.
+Mix soy sauce, sugar, oyster sauce, cornstarch and water.
 Make sure that the corn starch is mixed in and there are no clumps.
-Tip: Before you add the sauce in the stir fry, give it a good mix because the corn starch settles at the bottom after a few minutes of mixing.

 - Make Stir-Fry

 - Prepare the stir fry ingredients.
-Chop 1 garlic, ½ tablespoon ginger, ¼ onion, 3 celery stalks, and ½ bell pepper.
+Chop onion, celery and bell pepper.
 Set these ingredients aside and prepare for the stir-fry.
-The reason to chop these beforehand is because the stir fry process is quite fast and you want to have these ingredients ready to add in the pan quickly.

 - Heat pan or wok on high heat.
 After the pan is hot (see smoke), add 1 tablespoon oil.
 Then add your marinated chicken and fry until golden brown and make sure the chicken is cooked through (takes 3-4 minutes).
 Cover the pan when the chicken is cooking to prevent oil splatter.
 After chicken is golden brown, take the chicken out of the pan and set aside.